idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 <!--- TODO --->

 Speech recognition is quite lacking in GNU/Linux.
-At present, few options compare to Nuance’s Dragon Naturally Speaking, which does not run natively.
+At present, few options compare to Nuance’s Dragon Naturally Speaking, which does not run natively (although some editions are reported to be usable under Wine).

-Some solutions, such as the [Voice notebook](https://voicenotebook.com/), use Google Speech API, which also is used in Google Docs (CafeTran offers a [solution](https://cafetran.freshdesk.com/support/solutions/folders/6000225250) to take advantage of that).
+Online solutions, such as [Voice notebook](https://voicenotebook.com/), make often use of the Google Speech API, which is also built-in Google Docs (CafeTran Espresso offers a [solution](https://cafetran.freshdesk.com/support/solutions/folders/6000225250) to take advantage of that).

+Currently, one of the best ways to integrate speech recognition into your GNU/Linux workflow is to use an Android phone.
+Indeed, the smartphones' mic is optimized for recording voice and for noise suppression.
+Plus, you can apply voice typing across the desktop.

 ## Text-to-speech (TTS)